 6. Pritam Kotal

 Born in a small West Bengal city, Kotal had a distinct fascination for Football from childhood as his family actively played the sport.

-Pritam Kotal currently plays as a defender for club ATK, the Indian national team, and one of the famous Indian football players.
+Pritam Kotal currently plays as a defender for club ATK, the Indian national team, and is one of the famous Indian football players.

-Young Kotal started his international career while playing for the U-19 and then signing up for the I-League of AIFF during the year 2011.
+Young Kotal started his international career while playing for the U-19 and then signing up for the I-League of AIFF in 2011.